Defective Product Lawyers – Dangerous Products

 Bases of Recovery in a Dangerous or Defective Product Personal Injury Case

 The following are some possible legal theories that can be argued in a products liability case.

 - Negligence.
 Negligence is a lack of reasonable care in the manufacture or sale of the product or in warning about the product

 - Breach of warranty.
 Breach of warranty is failure to fulfill the terms of a promise regarding the product’s performance

 - Misrepresentation.
 Giving consumers a false sense of security about a product’s safety is a type of misrepresentation.

 - Strict liability.
 Where the product’s defect, although not the fault of the defendant, rendered the product unreasonably dangerous, the defendant is therefore, responsible under the theory of strict liability

-Although there is no limit to the list of products that could form the basis of a products liability suit, some of the more common product categories include apparel, asbestos, chemicals, cosmetics, firearms, food, machinery and tools, medical products and devices, motor vehicles, pharmaceutical products, recreational products, and tobacco.
+There is no limit to the list of products that could form the basis of a products liability suit.
+Some of the more common product categories include apparel, asbestos, chemicals, cosmetics, firearms, food, machinery and tools, medical products and devices, motor vehicles, pharmaceutical products, recreational products, and tobacco

-Persons injured by dangerous or defective products need the counsel of skilled veterans of personal injury and products liability law to advise them on the complexities of their case and guide them through the legal system toward the most favorable outcome.
-If you or someone you know has suffered injuries as a result of using a dangerous or defective product, the experienced and knowledgeable personal injury lawyer at Jackson O'Keefe in Hartford, Connecticut, can advise you on whether you may have a claim against the product manufacturer or seller and can help you recover the maximum damages recoverable under the applicable law.
+Persons injured by dangerous or defective products need the counsel of skilled veterans of personal injury and products liability law.
+The experienced lawyers at Jackson O’Keefe are here to guide you toward the most favorable outcome with the complexities of your case through the legal system.
+If you or someone you know has suffered injuries as a result of using a dangerous or defective product, please contact Jackson O’Keefe, LLP, in Connecticut.
+Where a knowledgeable attorney can advise you on whether you may have a claim against the product manufacturer or seller and can help you recover the maximum damages recoverable under the applicable law.